pyomeca/bioptim/README.md

 This is usually taken care by the `add()` method of `DynamicsList`, but it can be useful when declaring the dynamics out of order.

 #### Custom dynamic functions
-If an advanced user wants to defined their own dynamic function, they can define the configuration and/or the dynamics.
+If an advanced user wants to define their own dynamic function, they can define the configuration and/or the dynamics.

 The configuration is what tells `bioptim` which variables are states and which are control.
 The user is expected to provide a function handler with the follow signature: `custom_configure(ocp: OptimalControlProgram, nlp: NonLinearProgram)`.